 A quantitative, formal, epidemiological study design used to assess previous research studies systematically to derive conclusions about that body of research.
 (US National Library of Medicine)

 A highly addictive stimulant associated with serious health and psychiatric conditions, including heart damage and brain damage, impaired thinking and memory problems, aggression, violence, and psychotic behavior.
-Methamphetamine is also associated with the transmission of infectious diseases such as HIV/AIDS and hepatitis.
+Methamphetamine use is a contributing factor to the increased risk of child abuse and neglect.
 (Adapted from the National Center on Substance Abuse and Child Welfare)

 The analysis of the principles of methods, rules, and postulates employed by a discipline; the systematic study of methods that are, can be, or have been applied within a discipline; or a procedure or set of procedures.